 In your business, you may need to query data in databases to verify business code, analyze product effects, or identify issues in an online environment.
 To meet this requirement, Data Management (DMS) provides the SQLConsole in which you can write SQL statements to query data.
 This topic describes the SQLConsole in the DMS console.

 - To query data in a database, you must have the query permission on the database.

-- If a table contains sensitive and confidential fields which you have no permission to access, you cannot include such fields in the WHERE clause of SQL statements to query data from the table.
+- If a table contains sensitive or confidential fields and you do not have permissions on the fields, you cannot use the fields in WHERE clauses to construct query conditions.

 - Log on to the DMS console.